nadeemalamansari/-Data-Driven-Marketing-Predicting-Customer-Lifetime-Value-CLV-/README.md

 * Model Training and Evaluation: Continue with the `main.ipynb` Notebook to train the XGBoost model and evaluate its performance using cross-validation techniques.

 * Visualization using Streamlit: To use the Streamlit app for CLV prediction visualization, execute the following command in your terminal: `streamlit run visualization.py`.
-Access the app through your web browser by visiting , where you can visualize the model prediction results.
+Access the app through your web browser by visitingn http://localhost:8501 , where you can visualize the model prediction results.